2010 OFC Women's Championship

 The 2010 OFC Women's Championship of women's association football (also known as the OFC Women's Nations Cup) took place in Auckland, New Zealand between 29 September and 8 October.
 It was the ninth edition of the tournament.
 For the first time, eight teams participated in the tournament, and a total of sixteen matches were played.

-The tournament also served as the OFC Women's World Cup qualification tournament, with the winner qualifying for the 2011 Women's World Cup.
+The tournament also served as the OFC Women's World Cup qualification tournament, with the winner, New Zealand for the record-breaking fourth time, qualifying for the 2011 Women's World Cup.

 Participating nations

 Officials

 The following referees were named for the tournament: